MISP/misp-modules/README.md

 ### Module type

-A MISP module can be of two types:
+A MISP module can be of different types:

 - **expansion** - service related to an attribute that can be used to extend and update an existing event.
 - **hover** - service related to an attribute to provide additional information to the users without updating the event.
+- **import/export** - import / export data

 module-type is an array where the list of supported types can be added.